swiftlang/swift-evolution/proposals/0000-formally-remove-bigint-plus.md

 We could keep prefix `+` around but implement it in a different fashion.
 However, at this point there is little value in doing so.
 No existing Swift programs need it, and contexts where it would make any difference are few and far between; it will only ever matter when you explicitly want to have values of type `StaticBigInt`, which is rare.
-If it turns out that people have significant use cases for this operation in the future, we can consider a proposal to add it via some other mechanism.
+If it turns out that people have need for this operation in the future, we can consider a proposal to add it via some other mechanism that is not source-breaking.